5303 Amarillo Blvd East

-New 2019 Solitaire Homes Double Section Landmark 4Order Yours Today For HUGE DISCOUNT!
+New 2019 Solitaire Homes Double Section Landmark 4WOW checkout this Family entertainment, FOREVER HOME

 3-4 Bedrooms, 2.5 Baths, 2104 square feet.
 Optional Study/Den.
 Entry and Foyer lead to a large Great Room with Fireplace.
-Large Kitchen with center Island and walk-in Pantry leads to the formal Dining Room.
-Utility/Laundry Room with access to the hallway half-Bath.
+Large Kitchen with a Cooks dream Island, large pantry & formal Dining Room.
+Mud Room with access to the hallway half-Bath.
 Bedrooms 2 and 3 have Jack-N-Jill style bathroom.
 Bedroom #4 can be converted to an optional study.
-Master Bedroom with large walk-in Closet and double-door entry to spacious en-suite Master Bath featuring shower and separate tub.
-Thermal pane windows, Class A Plywood Floor, 100% Drywall, and 50-year Smart Panel Exterior with Shingle Roof are all standard.
+Master Bedroom with large walk-in closet and double-door entry to spacious en-suite Master Bath featuring shower and separate tub.
+Thermal pane windows, Class A Plywood Floor, 100% Drywall, and 50-year Smart Panel Exterior with Shingled Roof.
+THIS HOME MUST GO TO MAKE ROOM FOR THE 2020 MODEL!

 SURVIVED THE EYE OF HURRICANE HARVEYOUR 1970 YEAR MODEL, 460 SQ FT ELLIOTT MOBILE HOME SURVIVED THE EYE OF HURRICANE HARVEY ON AUG.
 25TH, 2017.....WE PURCHASED THE HOME IN SEPT 2016 FROM A NEIGHBOR, HAD IT MOVED ACROSS THE STREET TO OUR PROPERTY & HAD IT LEVELED & TIED DOWN.
 WE BEGAN CLEANING & MAKING SOME MINOR REPAIRS TO THE HOME SUCH AS BASIC ROOF SEALANT, FLASHING, DOOR LOCK, ETC. WE ONLY USE THE HOME AS A "GET AWAY" FROM OUR MAIN ...
 More » - CHERYL from Elgin, TX